OpenEvalProject/evals/manuscripts/elife-91601/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/91601/elife-91601-fig2-v1.jpg)

-**Figure 2.:** Figure 1.Panel (A) shows the significance of evoked activity in the left hemisphere (LH) of one individual subject.
+**Figure 2.:** Panel (A) shows the significance of evoked activity in the left hemisphere (LH) of one individual subject.
 The inset shows the enlarged activity map within the intraparietal region.
 The three scene-selective areas, along with area posterior intraparietal gyrus scene-selective site (PIGS), are indicated in the map with arrows.
 The location of the parieto-occipital sulcus (POS), the intraparietal sulcus (IPS), and the calcarine sulcus (CS) is also indicated in the inset.
 Panel (B) shows the result from six other individuals.
 In this panel, the first two columns show the activity within the LH, while the next two columns show the activity within the right hemisphere (RH) of the same subjects.
 In all subjects, PIGS (black arrow) is detectable bilaterally within the posterior portion of the intraparietal gyrus, near (but outside) the POS.
 All activity maps were overlaid on the fsaverage to highlight the consistency in PIGS location across the subjects.

 When measured at the same threshold levels (p<10–2), the relative size of PIGS was 73.86% ± 49.01% (mean ± SD) of RSC/MPA, 28.26% ± 15.67% of TOS/OPA, and 19.45% ± 8.43% of PPA/TPA.
 Considering the proximity of PIGS to the skull and head coil surface (Figure 1), the relatively small size of PIGS could not be ascribed to the lower signal-/contrast-to-noise ratio in that region.